yuyanwang03/ComputerGraphics/README.md

 It will allow the user to orbit around the center point of the camera by changing the eye vector of the camera.
 However, it has a different implementation if the user is on section "change_view".

-### **Key character 'O'**

-The program will change the camera projection type to Orthographic.
-It will reset the values of the camera; so it is good to use it if the user somehow gets lost and does not find the meshes.

-Keep in mind that, because of the properties of the orthographic view, the use of the *mouse wheel* may not have any change to the displayed windows.

-### **Key character 'P'**

-The program will change the camera projection type to Perspective.
-It will reset the values of the camera; so it is good to use it if the user somehow gets lost and does not find the meshes.

 ### **Key character 'V'**

-After typing 'V', the user is now in the "change_view" section, which allows the user to modify the coordinates of the center point, that is, where the camera is looking at.s
+After typing 'V', the user is now in the "change_view" section, which allows the user to modify the coordinates of the center point, that is, where the camera is looking at.

 This can by done by a mouse left-click and the center point will change according to the mouse move that the user does while having the mouse hold on the click.